Noxtibe/Intro_Physics/README.md

 K to decrease the power of the shot (by -0.5)

 Be careful the power is not reinitialized at each new ball

+The game simply loop with the launch of the cochonnet, then the 6 balls, again and again...